OlivierLD/raspberry-coffee/README.md

 downloading the right dependencies at build time (`gradle` is definitely good at that).

 ##### Minimal setup
-- Install Raspian (not NOOBS) as explained at https://www.raspberrypi.org/learning/software-guide/quickstart/, and burn your SD card
+- Install Raspbian (not NOOBS) as explained at https://www.raspberrypi.org/learning/software-guide/quickstart/, and burn your SD card
     - Depending on the OS you burn the SD card from, the procedure varies.
 Well documented in the link above.
 - Boot on the Raspberry with the new SD card, USB keyboard and HDMI screen attached to it (if this is an old RPi, use a USB WiFi dongle too)
     - It should boot to the Graphical Desktop.